Eipgen/Practice-for-Cplusplus/README.md

-You can Read the formula with MathJax
+You can read the formula with MathJax